zzzprojects/learn-orm/tutorials/dynamic-expresso/identifiers-detection.md

 # Identifiers Detection

-Sometimes you need to check which identifiers such as, variables, types, parameters, etc. are used in expression before parsing it.
+Sometimes you need to check which identifiers such as, variables, types, parameters, etc., are used in expression before parsing it.

- - You may need to validate all the identifiers or you want to ask the user to enter the value of the parameter in a given expression.
+ - You may need to validate all the identifiers or ask the user to enter the parameter's value in a given expression.
  - If you parse an expression that contains an identifier without defining them will throw an exception.

-Let's consider the following example which contains various variables like `x`, `y`, and `z` in the expression but you will see that we have defined and `x` and `y`.
+Let's consider the following example containing various variables like `x`, `y`, and `z` in the expression, but you will see that we have defined and `x` and `y`.

 ```csharp
 public static void Example1()